planariangames/mettlecore/METTLE_Core_Hacks_Player-Facing.md

 > -   Failure: NPC Action succeeds.
 If an Attack, lower the damage by your Edge.
 > -   Twists: none

-Cover and Shield bonuses to POISE apply to Saves.
-Defend bonuses from weapons do not.
+Cover and Shield bonuses to POISE apply to Saves as die bonuses.

 This only departs from standard METTLE Core much when it comes to damage: